Take Stock Of Your Writing Goals

 Your answer to the third question will either confirm that you have achieved all you had hoped or highlight what steps you need to take to fulfil your outstanding goals.
 Identifying these steps will leave you free to consider the direction your writing will take as you move into the next month, quarter or year.
 This, then, is the foundation for your next set of writing goals.

-My Blogs ~ Reflection On My Writing Year and Moving Forward combine to form an example of this process.
+My Blogs ~ Reflection On My Writing Year, Moving Forward and Looking Back and Forward combine to form an example of this process.
 Answering the questions as I wrote these blogs, has given me the direction I need to refocus on my Writing Journey for 2020 after losing most of January to the bushfires.